This article describes the main features of Studio and is aimed at users who are new to Studio or are upgrading from a previous version.

 About Dossier thumbnails

 When viewing the search results in thumbnail view, Dossiers can be recognized by their grid design.

 Figure: A Dossier in thumbnail view.
 It contains a layout, an article, plus 4 additional files.

 When a Dossier contains files, the large preview on the left and the smaller preview in the top right of the grid show a preview of the most important files of the Dossier, such as a layout and an article.

 The additional number of files that the Dossier contains is shown in the bottom right corner of the grid.

 The first step of creating a story is to create a Dossier: a virtual folder in which all files that are related to that story are kept.

-Writing the text for the story is done by creating an article and optionally a layout for outputting to print.
+Creating the content for the story is done by creating an article and optionally a layout for outputting to print.

-To create a new Dossier or article, click 'Create new...' in the toolbar.
-In the window that appears choose to create a Dossier or an article as well as a template to base the article on.
+To create a new Dossier, article, or layout, click 'Create new...' in the toolbar.
+In the window that appears choose to create a Dossier, article, or layout as well as a template to base the article or layout on.
 Click Next to continue.
-You will then see a screen in which you can give the Dossier or article a name and you will also be able to define where to save it.
+You will then see a screen in which you can enter details such as the name and where in the system to save it.